The 9-1-1 Copilot Becomes the Triage Interface

 Third, callers may not understand who is answering.
 If a person reaches an AI voice on a public-safety line, the interface should be clear about what it can do, how to reach a human, and what happens if the call becomes urgent.

-Fourth, automation can launder underfunding.
+Sixth, automation can launder underfunding.
 AI may support telecommunicators.
-It should not become the public justification for leaving centers understaffed or replacing trained local judgment with vendor scripts.
+It should not become the public justification for leaving centers understaffed, removing training time, or replacing trained local judgment with vendor scripts.

 The Record Risk